-On Wednesday 7 July of this year, I came down with what thought was a mild cold.
+On Wednesday 7 July, 2021, I came down with what thought was a mild cold.
 This seemed remarkable to me considering that I had limited contact with people, was masked whenever in public, washed my hands often and whenever necessary or prudent – In short, I was careful.

 But it turns out that colds can be highly contagious, and even when great care is taken, it is still remarkably easy to get one.
 Summer colds can be an especially interesting animal.

 This one started with a raw throat on day one.
 No big deal.
 I took herbs and vitamin c, and the raw throat went away.
 The raw throat subsided to be quickly replaced by headaches on day 2, and a low grade fever beginning on day 3.
 Day 4 a cough and mild asthma started, and I got out the blood oxygen monitor (doesn’t everyone have one?) just to be sure something more sinister wasn’t going on.
 Blood O2 hovered between 95 and 98% (more or less normal values) – and has been between those values throughout this cold.

 That cough was a routine part of my day from July 11 through July 20.
 From July 14 through the 20th sleep was a challenge, to say the least.
 I would say that there were at least 4 nights where the longest chunk of sleep I was able to get was 2 ½ hours.
 Sometimes I got more than one “chunk” in a night, sometimes not.
 Yes, that was almost two weeks of coughing.
 If you’ve ever experienced “whooping cough” – a nasty, intractable need to cough, you have an idea what those “worst” four days were like.
 Think of someone scratching the back of your throat with a sharp pin.
 You WILL cough if that happens, and you won’t be able to stop coughing any time soon!